 Redeeming Rewards

-Cash-back rewards are redeemed in the form of a statement credit.
-That means your cash-back rewards lower your credit card balance so you don’t owe as much in the future.
+Cash back rewards for this card can be redeemed in the form of a statement credit.
 A dollar is a dollar, so a statement credit is a reasonable and good way to redeem rewards.
 Cash back doesn’t count toward your minimum payment due.

-When you're ready to redeem your rewards, you can open the Amex mobile app or head to AmericanExpress.com to log in and redeem.
+When you're ready to redeem your Reward Dollars, you can open the Amex mobile app or head to AmericanExpress.com to log in and redeem.
 Rewards don’t expire as long as you keep the account open and in good standing.

-If you expected to see a bonus in your balance and only earned the 1% rate, check the seller category.
-Every merchant has a spending category assigned and not all places that sell groceries count as grocery stores, for example.
+If you expected to earn 3% cash back on a purchase and only earned the 1% cash-back rate, check the seller category.
+Every merchant has a spending category assigned and not all places that sell groceries count as supermarkets, for example.
 Superstores, convenience stores, warehouse clubs and meal-kit delivery services are not considered supermarkets for bonus purposes.
-Similarly, superstores, supermarkets and warehouse clubs that sell gasoline are not considered gas stations.
+Similarly, superstores, supermarkets, and warehouse clubs that sell gasoline are not considered gas stations.

 Quick Tip